isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-Flage pointers to locals passed in the constructor of a plain `thread`.
+Flag pointers to locals passed in the constructor of a plain `thread`.

-### <a name="Rconc-switch"></a>CP.31: Pass small amounts of data between threads by value, reather by reference or pointer
+### <a name="Rconc-switch"></a>CP.31: Pass small amounts of data between threads by value, rather by reference or pointer

 ##### Reason